Environmental Assessment and Management Services

 It depends on the extent of the investigation and size of the site itself.
 The cost also hinges on how much technology our team must use to test subsurface levels and how long it takes to do so.
 Some factors are site-specific, such as the type of soil, groundwater depth, and even prior operations.
 We will consult with you to determine your goals because how we proceed depends partially on the nature of the assessment.
 Typically, a Phase I environmental site assessment costs anywhere from $1,200 to $2,500.
 The price of a Phase II assessment also varies from $5,000 to $100,000.
 We will provide an accurate estimate of our services.

 High-Quality ESAs throughout the Midwest

-We are proud to serve clients in the Midwest in areas such as DFW, Denver, Western Missouri, and Tulsa.
+We are proud to serve clients in Texas, Colorado, Oklahoma, Missouri and surrounding regions.
 Since 1992, CG Environmental has kept businesses clean and compliant with all local, state, and federal regulations and laws.
 Our reputation for excellence and trustworthiness speaks for itself.
 For instance, in 2014, we handled cleanup services for the country’s first Ebola Virus outbreak, a project that required hyper attention to detail and high standards.
 We were successful, and we cannot wait to help our next clients realize their business goals.
 Contact us today for an environmental site assessment.